-Power plan: Default
+Power plan: Default (when plugged into ac power)

-- Turn off the display: After 10 minutes - Put the computer into sleep: After 20 minutes
+- Turn off the display: After 10 minutes - Put the computer to sleep: After 30 minutes

 To awaken the computer from sleep mode, press the Fn key on your keyboard.
 For more information about these settings, see the Windows help information on the computer.